jonhare/COMP3204/cw/coursework2.md

 Note that the code you write for template convolution is designed to work on grey-level images (`FImage`), however the images you will process in the next section are colour (`MBFImage`).
 Convolution of a colour image will be performed by separately convolving each of the colour bands with the same kernel.
 OpenIMAJ will automatically take care of this for you when you pass your `MyConvolution` instance to the `process` method of an `MBFImage`.

 Make sure that you implement the convolution operator and not a different (but similar) operator.
 Check that your implementation works correctly for non-symmetric kernels.
+You can try to implement the convolution using the Fourier transform, however please note that the specification asks for __zero-padding__ of the image.
+Fourier assumes an infinite wrap-around, so you will have make allowances for this with appropriate padding and cropping.

 **Hybrid Images.** A hybrid image is the sum of a low-pass filtered version of the one image and a high-pass filtered version of a second image.
 There is a free parameter, which can be tuned for each image pair, which controls *how much* high frequency to remove from the first image and how much low frequency to leave in the second image.
 This is called the "cutoff-frequency".
 In the paper it is suggested to use two cutoff-frequencies (one tuned for each image) and you are free to try that, as well.